samwedge/rapiduino/README.md

 To use with an ArduinoUno, simply import the class and globals as follows

     from rapiduino.devices import ArduinoUno
-    from rapiduino.globals import *
+    from rapiduino.globals.arduino_uno import *

 Set up the class and serial connection with the following.
-The port can be identified using the Arduino software
+The port to be passed in can be identified using the Arduino software

-    serial_port = '/dev/ttyACM0'
-    arduino = ArduinoUno()
+    arduino = ArduinoUno('/dev/ttyACM0')
-    arduino.connection.open(serial_port)

-Then start using!
+Then start using it!
 Here is a blinking LED example:

     import time
     while True: